erisonliang/connection-tester/README.md

 Problems with alias resolution, typically related to `tnsnames.ora` file, are not in scope of this tool.

-Problems with ODBC DSN Data Source definitinos are not in scope of this tool.
+Problems with ODBC DSN Data Source definitions are not in scope of this tool.

 # How to use it